john-dufrene-dev/sonata-platform/README.md

 - Custom CRUDController in sonata admin for SEO
 - All missing translations
 - Custom Media and User CSS
+- Finish all api for user

 ## FINISH TODO LIST

 - ~~Encrypt password for Api platform~~
+- ~~Default send mails with gmail~~

+## USING DEV VERSION FOR

+- sonata-project/admin-bundle
+- sonata-project/google-authenticator
+- sonata-project/media-bundle
+- sonata-project/seo-bundle

+## KNOWING ISSUES